Elvis-aws/Cypres-NodeJS/README.md

 Cypress recommends mocha as our testing framework describe is a test suit and can have numerous tests defined by the it block

+# Running tests
+In java script each test file is known as spec.
+To run all tests in a specific file Run all tests => ./node_modules/.bin/cypress run
+Run in head mode => ./node_modules/.bin/cypress run --headed Run in with specific browser => ./node_modules/.bin/cypress run --browser chrome Run spec file =  ./node_modules/.bin/cypress run -- --record --spec "cypress\integration\Tests\loginTest.js"

+# Project structure
+fixtures => store test data
+Intergration => store tests
+plugins => listenners e.g on event fail or browser start support => write re-usable methods

+# Update configuration
+Open your test runner
+Go to settings
+Copy the config to change and update the cypress.json file

+# git ignore
+Create a file named .gitignore in your project's directory.
+Ignore directories by entering the directory name into the file (with a slash appended): dir_to_ignore/

+# Intellisence
+Paste this in your node module
+/// <reference types="Cypress" />